Shogue21/Yalobusha-Crime-Stoppers-v2/PROPOSAL.md

 # Project Description and Motivation:
 The official Yalobusha County Crime Stoppers website.
 On this website, people can find information regarding Crime Stoppers.
 The motivation for this project is for a real world client.
+Our client wants this website because the state told them they needed one to keep their status as Crime Stoppers.
+They also wanted more ways for the community to be informed.

 # Prior Art
 We've looked at multiple Crime Stoppers website for insight on developing the website.
-This static website built with Next.js which allows for a fast and easy development process.
 https://www.crime-stoppers.com
 https://www.seacoastcrimestoppers.com
 http://mscoastcrimestoppers.com

 # Workflow
+- Homepage
+  - Users should know they are in the right place
+  - Navigation through the site should be clear

+- About Page
-- Information about Crime Stoppers
+  - Users should know what Crime Stoppers is about
-- Reinfornce the idea of guaranteed anonymity
-- Explain cash reward system
-- Stress civic responsibility
-- Explain the proccess of submiting a tip
+  - Users should know the entire process of submitting a tip and collecting rewards
+  - Civic responsibility should be emphasized

+- Contact Footer
+  - Tip line should be shown
+  - Facebook and other resources should be linked

-- New Version
+- Alternative Version
   - Tip System
+    - User should be able to submit an anonymous tip
+    - Generate ID for a user to review a tip
   - Newsletter / News
+    - Should give local news
+    - Recent arrests
   - Stats
+    - Should list tips given to arrest ratio

 <!-- # Deployment Workflow / Services -->